fchastanet/bash-tools-framework/doc/BestPractices.md

 If you omit the `:`(colon) like in `${PARAMETER-WORD}`, the default value is only used when the parameter is unset, not when it was empty.

+> :warning: use this latter syntax when using function arguments in order to be
+> able to reset a value to empty string, otherwise default value would be applied.

 #### 1.8.4.
 Check if a variable is defined